-Marjorie Turner Hollman is an author, creator, and observer who loves the outdoors.
+Marjorie Turner Hollman is an author, creator, observer, and disability advocate who loves the outdoors.
 Link to all Marjorie’s books.

 LISTEN HERE: